- MOUSE BIOLOGY

 Attic’s and crawl spaces may have mice living there unnoticed for long periods of time.
 This can lead to odor problems, damage and mess so any workers or owners entering these areas should be on the lookout for telltale evidence of an infestation.

 Rats are the other rodent which will move into any structure man builds.
 We have both Roof Rats and Norway Rats in America.
 Roof Rats are excellent climbers and prefer to live in attics or cabinets.
-They can scale most surfaces and may access your property by climbing up brick, stucco or wood siding.
+Commonly referred to as pack rats, wood rats, tree rats or attic rats, these nimble rodents can scale most surfaces and may access your property by climbing up brick, stucco or wood siding.
 Once on the roof, they will find any small route of entry.
 This includes vents to bathrooms, gable vents, spaces around soffits, exhaust pipe holes, spaces between facia boards and roofs and just about any vulnerable spot.
 If none exists, they will chew a hole.

 Norway Rats prefer to nest in the ground.
 They dig burrows around railroad ties, gardens, trees, shrubs and against foundations.
 These burrows will lead into crawl spaces and through cracks around pipes in slabs.
 Once inside your property, they prefer to nest low in kitchens and bathrooms.
 Both species have droppings about the size of a black or red bean.
 The Norway Rat droppings have smooth round ends but the Roof Rat dropping has pointed ends.
 Generally speaking, these droppings will get larger as the rodent grows bigger.
 As with mice, rats leave their droppings where they travel.
 These locations will be where rodent control programs need to be implemented.